-The London Wreck Project is dedicated to the exploration of the London which sank off the coast of Southend nearly 350 years ago.
+The project is dedicated to exploration by divers of the "London" which sank off the coast of Southend 350 years ago.

 The post medieval wreck is known for it's historical importance but as it is situated on the edge of a busy shipping channel, diving poses difficulties.